Mindfulness For Mums: How To Practice Calm Parenting

 - Thoughts are unable to slow down and control themselves and we find it impossible to calm down the mind.

 - The constant barrage of worry and over thinking invades thoughts and sleep, rendering a person unable to focus on what is happening now and be a mindful mum.

 - Trouble getting to sleep due to the constant thoughts whizzing through the mind

-- Trouble staying asleep and broken sleep
+- Difficulty staying asleep and broken sleep

 - Mind chatter anxiety and being unable to switch off.

-- exhaustion due to insomnia and broken sleep.
+- Exhaustion due to insomnia and broken sleep.

 - Unable to relax and switch off.